 If you should need an additional prescription, please plan ahead by calling early in the day (and during the week), as we will not be able to accommodate your request after the hour of 4:30 p.m. or on weekends.
 Should you feel that you need a prescription or a refill outside of these hours, you will need to be seen in an emergency room, or office, and be evaluated by a physician.

-Our staff will complete disability forms for a pro-payment of $20.00 for each form.
+FMLA and Disability forms are handled through Medicopy.
+Please Click here for instructions.
 Please allow 7-10 days for these forms to be completed.

-On the disability form, your work restrictions will be given.
+On the disability forms, your work restrictions will be given.
 We will determine your restrictions; your disability company must determine whether it is appropriate to grant disability payments.